rapidsai-community/notebooks-contrib/getting_started_materials/README.md

 1. Shared, **free** instances like app.blazingsql.com and Google Colab
 1. Dedicated, **paid** [usually]  [GPU instances from providers like AWS, Azure, GCP, Paperspace, and more](https://rapids.ai/cloud.html)

-### Shared Cloud via Free Instances
+### Shared Cloud via Free.Almost Free Instances
 Free cloud instances have quick start capabilities or scripts to ease onboarding.
 - **Google Colab**: The installation will take about 8 minutes.
 First select a GPU instance from Runtime type.
 After, use the provided RAPIDS installation scripts, found here by copying and pasting into a code cell.
 Please note, RAPIDS will not run on an unsupported GPU instance like K80 - ONLY the T4, P4, and P100s (Refer to `!nvidia-smi`).
 If you are given a K80, please factory reset your instance and the check again.
+You can upgrade for $10 a month to Colab Pro to greatly increase the chances of getting a RAPIDS compatible GPU.
-- **app.blazingsql.com**: these instances are preloaded with RAPIDS and you can start right away
+- **Paperspace**: these instances can be preloaded with RAPIDS and you can start right away, but the free GPUs are only free with a subscription to other GPUs.
+- **NVIDIA Launchpad**: corporate only instances to let you kick the tires of many NVIDIA technologies

 ### Dedicated Cloud via Paid Instances
 There are several ways to provision a dedicated cloud GPU workspace, and our instructions are found here.
 Your OS will need to be **Ubuntu or RHEL/CentOS 7**.
 For installing RAPIDS, These instances follow the same installation process as a local instance.